+How do I hire a Senior Marketing Manager?
 The Senior Marketing Manager is a member of the Marketing, Branding, and Communications (MBC) department.
 They are responsible for imagining and executing marketing initiatives that attract, grow, and retain audience for NPR.
 This role will create brand strategies and marketing plans for podcasts, live events, digital and mobile products, newsroom projects, fundraising initiatives, and other major initiatives.
 The Senior Marketing Manager will serve as the interface between the Creative team and internal and external stakeholders.

 The ideal candidate will be a self-starter with a strategic mind, strong time management skills, attention to detail, and the ability to communicate effectively between multiple stakeholders and executives.
 They will be strategic and collaborative, and someone that thrives in a fast paced, results-oriented environment.
 This person should be a highly-motivated and organized individual who can manage simultaneous projects, programs, and deliverables, efficiently and effectively.
 They should be passionate about media and journalism and have an interest in new technology, actively seeking information on the latest innovations and opportunities for NPR to retain its leadership in the audio space.

 • Create brand strategies and marketing plans for NPR’s ever-growing portfolio of programs, podcasts, and platforms

 • Identify target audiences, define marketing messages, and set KPIs to help NPR launch new properties and grow its audience